rbarzic/nrf52-example-timer/README.md

 # nrf52-example-timer

-nRF52 TIMER example using the nrf5x-dk-gcc flow
+An simple, minimalistic example about using the TIMER0 with interrupt in a nRF52 device

+see https://github.com/rbarzic/nrf5x-dk-gcc.git for how to use the Makefile based flow